Lennar

-Lennar Corporation is an American home construction company based in Miami-Dade County, Florida.
+Lennar Corporation (LEN), commonly known as Lennar, is an American home construction company based in Miami-Dade County, Florida.

 As of 2025, it is the second-largest home construction company in the United States based on the number of homes sold.
-Lennar has investments in multifamily and single-family residential rental properties, luxury development, property technology with LenX, and mortgage lending from Lennar Mortgage.
+Lennar has investments in multifamily and single-family residential rental properties, luxury development, property technology with LenX, and offers financial services from Lennar Mortgage, Lennar Title, and Lennar Insurance.

 With a total annual revenue of over $35 billion in 2024, Lennar operates in 30 states and 75 markets nationwide.
-In 2023, the company was ranked 119th on the Fortune 500.
+In 2025, the company was ranked 126th on the Fortune 500.
 Lennar stock (LEN) was added to the New York Stock Exchange in 1982 and as of 2024 has a market cap of around $47 billion.

-The name Lennar is a portmanteau of the first names of two of the company's founders, Leonard Miller and Arnold Rosen.
+The name Lennar is a portmanteau of the first names of two of the company's founders, Leonard M. Miller and Arnold Rosen.

 History

 20th century

 Lennar dates back to F&R Builders, a company founded in 1954 by Gene Fisher and real estate developer Arnold P. Rosen.
-In 1956, Leonard Miller, who later became the namesake of the Miller School of Medicine at the University of Miami, a 23-year-old entrepreneur that owned 42 lots in Miami-Dade County, Florida, invested $10,000 and partnered with the company.
+In 1956, Leonard M. Miller, who later became the namesake of the Miller School of Medicine at the University of Miami, a 23-year-old entrepreneur that owned 42 lots in Miami-Dade County, Florida, invested $10,000 and partnered with the company.

 In 1969, Lennar reached an equity base of $1 million, and by 1971, Miller and Rosen changed the name to Lennar Corporation.
 That year the firm became a public company via an initial public offering, raising $8.7 million.
 It was listed on the New York Stock Exchange in 1972.

 In 1973, the company acquired Mastercraft Homes, based in Phoenix, Arizona, for approximately $2 million, as well as the Womack Development Company.
 Shortly thereafter, the company established operations in the Midwestern United States, purchasing Bert L. Smokler & Company, based in Detroit, Michigan, and Dreyfus Interstate Development Corp., based in Minneapolis–Saint Paul.

 Lennar acquired H. Miller & Sons in 1984 for $24 million.
 In January 1989, the company acquired Richmond American Homes of Florida for $18 million.

 In February 1992, the company acquired Amerifirst's $1 billion real estate portfolio in a joint venture with Morgan Stanley.
 In October 1992, following Hurricane Andrew, the company faced several lawsuits from homeowners alleging careless building quality.